 For authentic vegan meals, Vegan 100 in Antigua is a must visit.

-Complete your Antigua experience with a meal on the beach in Antigua.
-While you’re there, make sure you drop by at restaurants such as Indigo On The Beach, Ana’s on the Beach, Jacqui O’s Beach House, Turner’s Beach, and Darkwood Beach Bar and Restaurant.
+Enhance your Caribbean experience with a meal on the beach in Antigua.
+Drop by at Antigua’s beach restaurants such as Indigo On The Beach, Ana’s on the Beach, Jacqui O’s Beach House, Turner’s Beach, and Darkwood Beach Bar and Restaurant.

-You can never go wrong with great food and a breathtaking view!
+You can’t go wrong with great food and a breathtaking view!

 Antigua Bread is a Guatemalan-American Cafe & Bakery.
 It stands true to its name with other options such as all-day meals and coffee.

-Authentic French food can easily be in Antigua in restaurants such as Le Bistro, La Brasserie d’Antigua, and 5 Senses Restaurant.
+Authentic French food in Antigua is found at restaurants such as Le Bistro, La Brasserie d’Antigua, and 5 Senses Restaurant.
 The meals are not only innovative and inspired by French cuisine but also absolutely delicious.

 Places to eat in Antigua